 Many of the chemicals found in fracked gas are proven toxins.
 These include benzene, ethylbenzene, toluene, xylene, naphthalene, polycyclic aromatic hydrocarbons, methanol, formaldehyde, ethylene glycol, glycol ethers, hydrochloric acid, sodium hydroxide, and others, which are hazardous if inhaled, ingested, or contacted by the skin and are considered caustic, carcinogenic, mutagenic, and teratogenic.
 Of the hundreds of chemicals tested by Endocrine Disruption Exchange, 93% affect health and 43% are endocrine disruptors.
 Endocrine disruptors are man-made chemicals that, when absorbed into the body, mimic hormones or block hormones and disrupt the body’s normal function.
 They have been linked to infertility, ADHD, autism, diabetes, thyroid disorders.
 Even childhood and adult cancers have been found to be linked to fetal exposure to endocrine disruptors.
-A report issued in March 2012 concludes that endocrine disruptors, even at low doses can have very negative effects on human and animal health.

 In addition to the chemicals used in fracking, the wastewater that is a byproduct of the drilling process picks up salts, naturally occurring radioactive material, barium, magnesium and various volatile organic compounds, which can also be carcinogenic.
 Fracking wastewater contains radioactivity and other toxic materials at levels that are frequently higher than the levels that federal regulators say is safe for wastewater treatment plants to handle.